-Though raised in different decades, with varied experiences, we share a love for food, culture, and black people.
+Though raised in different decades, with varied experiences, we share a love for food, culture, black people and one another.
 We both have clear and poignant memories of being in the kitchen, and whether we were being shoo’d away from pots or elbow deep in flour, it is those memories that have shaped us as women, as educators and have become significant parts of our being.
 In the kitchens of our mothers, grandmothers and aunties, we found sacred and safe space.
 When we share this space, whether it be with our families, our students, or just as two sister-friends, we carry with us the presence of our ancestors.
 It is with their stories, their laughter, their tears and their legacies that we season our pots.

 And we invite them back into our kitchens, time and time again.

 In many ways, ours is an age of cultural disconnect, yet there is an increasing yearning to draw closer and to the people and things that help us remember who we are and where we came from.
 But we are brought back every time we sit at the kitchen table, preparing meals, sipping tea, pulling recipes and anecdotes from books and poems, calling forth the past; bringing it lovingly into the present.
 We reclaim a little more of ourselves every time we come together.
 On one such occasion, Shivon shared a desire to bring our experiences in the kitchen to young women through cooking and writing.
 In turn, Khaliah revealed her longtime dream of documenting her experiences as a Black woman through poetry and recipes.
 Shivon was delighted to be able to reach across the table to pass on one of her favorite books, Vibration Cooking: or, the Travel Notes of a Geechee Girl by Vertamae Smart-Grosvenor.
 In those pages we found familiarity, validation, comfort and freedom.